QuantEcon/lecture-python.myst/_sources/wald_friedman.md

 ## Overview

-This lecture describes a statistical decision problem encountered  by Milton Friedman and W. Allen Wallis during World War II when they were analysts at the U.S. Government's  Statistical Research Group at Columbia University.
+This lecture describes a statistical decision problem presented to Milton Friedman and W. Allen Wallis during World War II when they were analysts at the U.S. Government's  Statistical Research Group at Columbia University.